 - Recommendations for improvement of investment return

-If your rental property is currently managed by another agency the process is quite simple and Shields Gillman can assist so you do not have to be involved with what sometimes is awkward.
+If your rental property is currently managed by another agency the process is quite simple and Shields Gillman can assist so you don’t have to be involved with what sometimes is awkward.

 As a general rule most agents will agree to terminate an agreement, particularly if they have been unable to find a suitable tenant and the property has been vacant for some time.
 However, some agents may not agree to the reduction.
 This leaves you with two choices.

 - Give your agent notice (in writing) to terminate the agreement immediately and wait out the notice period before moving your property to us.

 - Give your agent notice to terminate the agreement and move your property to us.
 You will be required to sign an additional agreement with us and if we are successful finding a tenant before the expiration of your original agreement with your previous agent you may be obliged to pay fees to them for the balance of the termination period.
 We have not encountered this situation before, however it is a legal right to them.